-Meet our newest class of movers & shakers
+Meet our newest class of movers and shakers

-Our Red Fleece designers found inspiration in the 9-to-9 lifestyle of the new professional, creating pieces that can flow seamlessly from day to night, weekday to weekend.
+Our Red Fleece designers found inspiration in the 9 a.m. to 9 p.m. lifestyle of the new professional, creating pieces that can flow seamlessly from day to night, weekday to weekend.
 Learn more about our class of new professionals below, and shop the looks here.

 Co-Founder & CEO, SoapBox Soaps

 David paired his business drive with his passion to serve others; what emerged was a bar of soap with a big mission.
 Since 2010, SoapBox has collaborated with local aid partners to provide hygiene products to communities all around the world where such items are not easily accessible.

 With an extensive background in politics – including various roles in the White House and, more recently, a stint as POLITICO’s Director of Social – Frances recently launched her own venture.
 Chief Social Architects, her boutique consulting firm, specializes in conjuring the ideal social architecture for various events, from galas to panels to summits.

 Johann cofounded the largest restaurant crowdfunding platform dedicated to helping connect local investors with restaurants that need capital to get off the ground or expand.
 Understanding the difficulty of funding a restaurant firsthand, through EquityEats Johann is helping many make the dream of opening a restaurant more achievable.